Weave.js

 Set up the shared-state persistence handlers

-In this step, we will define the persistence logic for the shared-state.
-In this case, we use the file system as our persistence layer.
+Define the persistence logic for the shared-state.
+For this example, use the file system as our persistence layer.

 persistence.ts